Jin Watanabe (architect)

 Jin Watanabe (渡辺 仁, Watanabe Jin), also known as Hitoshi Watanabe, was a Japanese architect responsible for many buildings in the inter-war years.

 Biography

 Jin Watanabe was born on February 16, 1887, in Sado, Niigata Prefecture, Japan, and grew up in Tokyo.
 His father was Wataru Watanabe (渡辺渡), who became director of the Tokyo Imperial University Institute of Technology.
-In July 1912, Watanabe graduated from Tokyo Imperial University's Institute of Technology, and after graduation served at the Railroad Institute.
+In July 1912, Watanabe graduated from Tokyo Imperial University's Institute of Technology, and after graduation, served at the Railroad Institute.
 In 1926, he visited Europe and the United States for architectural research.

 Name

 His given name (the character 仁) can be read as either Jin or Hitoshi.

 Works

-Watanabe is known in particular for designing the Imperial Household Museum (1931-1938), the Hattori Clock shop and the Daiichi Seimei Insurance Building (c.
+Watanabe is known in particular for designing the Imperial Household Museum (1931-1938), the Hattori Clock shop, and the Daiichi Seimei Insurance Building (c.
 1938, in collaboration with architect Yosaku Matsumoto) in Tokyo.

 In 1931, a competition was held to replace the original Imperial Household Museum building.
-This had been designed by Josiah Conder, and completed in 1882.
+This had been designed by Josiah Conder and completed in 1882.
 However, it was destroyed by an earthquake in 1923.
-Watanabe won the competition with a design that followed the lineage of Imperial Crown Style, having a neo-classical base topped with tiled and gabled Japanese-style roofs.
+Watanabe won the competition with a design that followed the lineage of Imperial Crown Style, having a neoclassical base topped with tiled and gabled Japanese-style roofs.
 Although constructed from reinforced concrete, some elements of the building alluded to traditional Japanese timber construction techniques.
 It is today known as the Honkan building at the Tokyo National Museum.

 The Dai-ichi Seimei building is located across the street from the main entrance to the Imperial Palace grounds in the Marunouchi area of Tokyo.
-It was chosen by General Douglas MacArthur as the site for Allied Headquarters from 1945-1952.
+It was chosen by General Douglas MacArthur as the site for Allied Headquarters from 1945 to 1952.